conskit/ck.migrations/README.md

 (migrate! :my-special-provider :database)
 ```

-where `config` here is the configuration with the database and possibly other settings (basically anything under the key specified).
+where `config` here is the configuration with the database and possibly other settings i.e. basically anything under the key specified (see `flyway/ck/migrations/flyway.clj` for an example).

 ## License